MilanKalajdzic/Reproducible-research-project/README.md

 - `output/eda_report.html` — data preparation & feature engineering
 - `output/statistical_analysis.html` — variance / correlation / RF / ARIMA
 - `output/modeling_report.html` — MLP + LSTM walk-forward backtest

-Open any of them in a browser.
-Each file embeds all images, so the files are self-contained and can be moved or emailed individually.

-### Troubleshooting

-- **`docker: invalid reference format`** — you used `…` as a placeholder instead of a real argument, or there is a trailing space after a `\` line continuation.
-Copy the block verbatim.
-- **`no matching manifest for linux/arm64`** — see the Apple Silicon note in Step 1.
-- **`ERROR: No valid input files passed to render`** — you mounted `/app/reports/` instead of `/output/`.
-The mount masked the `.qmd` source files inside the image.
-Use exactly `-v $PWD/output:/output`.
-- **`output/` folder is empty after the run** — make sure you ran the command from a directory where `$PWD/output` is an actual host folder (Step 2).
-If `$PWD` is your home directory but you ran `mkdir output` somewhere else, the mount target is wrong.
-- **The image runs offline.** The parquet cache for 2010-01-01 → 2026-04-30 is baked into the image, so the pipeline does not call Yahoo Finance during `make report`.
-No internet needed at run time.

 ---